 - Lack of native geofencing.
 If you don’t have the technical skills to set up geofencing with IFTTT, your smart home/away will not work as well as Nest’s.

-- In fact, if your technical skill level is low, you won’t get much use out of all the options that come with the ecobee4.
-The “set it and forget it” operation of the Nest is a better choice.
+- If your technical skill level is low (or you have no interest), you won’t get much use out of all the options that come with the ecobee.

 The ecobee4 gives you nearly as much smart as the Nest and backs that up with superior customization and data feedback.
 Plus, it’s extra sensors give it some unique abilities.
 It’s a solid product from a solid company that isn’t going anywhere anytime soon.